Category Archives: based on a book

 Just about a whole new cast in the latest installment of the Wimpy Kid franchise.
 It looks like fun, but a road trip?
 It could be fun.
 Hang on tight because I see some familiar faces.

-King Arthur has Guy Ritchie written all over it with the choppy shots and hard rock music.
-After viewing the trailer, I am not sure of the storyline with a bold fantasy and gothic stroke.
+Guy Ritchie has his signature all over this film, with choppy shots and hard rock music.
+After viewing the trailer, I am not sure of the storyline, with its bold fantasy and gothic strokes.

-Ritchie brings an edge to the story in his own dynamic style to the epic fantasy action-adventure.
+Ritchie brings an edge to the epic fantasy action-adventure in his own dynamic style.
 We’ve all heard or read the story growing up.
-Starring Charlie Hunnam in the title role, the film is an iconoclastic take on the classic Excalibur myth, tracing Arthur’s journey from the streets to the throne.
+Starring Charlie Hunnam in the title role, King Arthur is an iconoclastic take on the classic Excalibur myth, tracing Arthur’s journey from the streets to the throne.

 Jude Law is in the movie as well and knows Ritchie well from their Sherlock movies.
-I hope the next trailer share more of the storyline.
+The film flopped with the reviews because of its departure from traditional King Arthur themes.
+Ritchie’s movie presented “a self-serving thug.”

 “Wilson” Trailer